nihei9/maleeni/README.md

 Save the above specification to a file in UTF-8.
 In this explanation, the file name is lexspec.json.

+### 2. Compile the lexical specification

 Next, generate a DFA from the lexical specification using `maleeni compile` command.

 ```sh
 $ maleeni compile -l lexspec.json -o clexspec.json
 ```

+### 3. Debug (Optional)

-If you want to make sure that the lexical specification behaves as expected, you can use `maleeni lex` command to try lexical analysis without having to implement a driver.
-`maleeni lex` command outputs tokens in JSON format.
+If you want to make sure that the lexical specification behaves as expected, you can use `maleeni lex` command to try lexical analysis without having to generate a lexer. `maleeni lex` command outputs tokens in JSON format.
 For simplicity, print significant fields of the tokens in CSV format using jq command.

 ⚠️ An encoding that `maleeni lex` and the driver can handle is only UTF-8.